wix-incubator/wix-rest-docs/guides/CommonObjects.md

           },
       }'
 ```
-Even when an object is reused, the root level name and any relevant values (e.g., enums) may have been customized.
+Even when an object is reused, the root level name and any relevant value names (e.g., filterable field names, enum names) may have been customized.

 From January 2023, common objects will be documented as such.